kitttn/temptest/Flashing-images.md

 Erasing and writing flash chip...
 Erase/write done.
 Verifying flash...
 VERIFIED.
 ```
-Note: If you attempt to reprogram the same image that’s already on the
-SPIROM, you may instead see the following output:
+Note: If you attempt to reprogram the same image twice, you may see the following output instead:
 ```
 Reading old flash chip contents... done.
 Erasing and writing flash chip...